As you all know parents are always a child's first teacher and they play a vital role in strengthening their numeracy skills from a young age.

 Just to make sure you get clarity of what are the basic math skills & early math concepts to be instilled into your child's mind and how.
 Let us explain to you what is early math.

-- Counting numbers.
+- Counting numerals.

-- Identifying colors and pattern.
+- Identifying colors and patterns.

 Since you have understood the concepts, its time for you to set your expectations right.
 Children show development gradually over time, so never expect miracles from them.

-We Can Provide you a Glimpse of What Advancement in Math Skills to be Expected Over Time:
+Glimpse of What Advancement in Math Skills to be Expected Over Time:

 - Young Infants can differentiate between small groups of objects, like one versus another object.